roopam-joshi-au26/Devops-Installation/Readme.md

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-22.png)

-Also from the CLI, we can verify the creation of two nodes using the “kubectl get nodes” command:
+Also from the CLI, we can verify the creation of two nodes using the **“kubectl get nodes”** command:

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-23.png)

-To display what all resources we have in our Kubernetes cluster we can issue the command “ kubectl get all” :
+To display what all resources we have in our Kubernetes cluster we can issue the command **“kubectl get all”** :

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-24.png)

-Step 6: Create a Pod using Kubectl to Validate the Cluster
+**Step 6: Create a Pod using Kubectl to Validate the Cluster**

-Let’s create a Pod using the kubectl command “kubectl run webapp — image=httpd”, where webapp is the name of our first pod and httpd is the image name.
+Let’s create a Pod using the kubectl command **“kubectl run webapp — image=httpd”**, where webapp is the name of our first pod and httpd is the image name.

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-25.png)

-Step 7: Deploying Nginx Container
+**Step 7: Deploying Nginx Container**

 Let’s now create a deployment that will help us to create pods.
 The command for that would be:

 `kubectl create deployment  demo-nginx --image=nginx --replicas=2 --port=80`
-The above command uses kubectl to create the deployment with the name demo-nginx and pulls image nginx from the DockerHub.Also, it creates two replicas for high availability and exposes port 8080.
+The above command uses kubectl to create the **deployment** with the name **demo-nginx** and pulls image **nginx** from the DockerHub.Also, it creates two **replicas** for high availability and exposes port 8080.

 `[root@ip-172-31-92-254 ~]# kubectl create deployment  demo-nginx --image=nginx --replicas=2 --port=80`
 `deployment.apps/demo-nginx created`

-The above output also verifies the successful creation of our deployment by using the command “kubectl get deployments”.
+The above output also verifies the successful creation of our deployment by using the command **“kubectl get deployments”**.
 We can also verify the creation of two replicaset in the background:

 `[root@ip-172-31-92-254 ~]# kubectl get replicaset`